Ulcerative colitis is a long-term condition that causes inflammation in the large intestine and the rectum. It can also cause skin problems.

 This condition is associated with UC, though it is rare.
 Symptoms will typically occur after a person has had UC for a

 Sweet’s syndrome is another condition that is linked to UC flare-ups.

 When a person has Sweet’s syndrome, small red or purple bumps on the skin develop into painful lesions.
 They often form on the upper limbs, face, and neck.

 Vitiligo is a skin condition that destroys the pigment-producing cells in the skin.
 Vitiligo may lead to white patches forming anywhere on the body.

 Researchers think that vitiligo is caused by an immune disorder.
-According to the National Institute of Health (NIH), around 20 percent of people with vitiligo also have another immune disorder, such as UC.
+According to the National Institute of Health (NIH), around

 10. Leukocytoclastic vasculitis

 Leukocytoclastic vasculitis (hypersensitivity vasculitis) occurs when small blood vessels under the skin become inflamed and die.
 The inflammatory reaction leads to the development of purple spots on the skin of the legs or ankles, called purpura.